edcrewe/django-cookieless/README.txt

 To ameliorate the security implications, a whitelist of allowed domains or allowed URLs, can be set in the configuration.
 Usage can also be restricted to SSL only.
-As a final safety measure handling of get requests can be turned off.
+As a final safety measure handling of GET requests can be turned off.

 Please NOTE: It is not advisable to use this package without some form of the above restrictions being in place.